10 Things We Love About the Holidays in NYC

 Enter the park at 72nd Street and Fifth Avenue to get to the steepest slopes in the park: Pilgrim Hill.

 Classic model trains chug along thousands of feet of tracks that weave through replicas of the city’s landmarks.
-The Holiday Train show held indoors runs Nov.
-21 – Jan.
-18. Buy timed tickets in advance (weekdays and evenings are least crowded) to avoid arriving to a sold-out show.
+The Holiday Train show held indoors runs from late November into January.
+Buy timed tickets in advance (weekdays and evenings are least crowded) to avoid arriving to a sold-out show.

 10. Visit A Museum ... or two

 New York is famous for its world-class museums and art galleries.
 They're perfect excuses to get out of the cold.
-You'll be able to take advantage of the smaller winter crowds and can even score a few discounts over the holidays.
-Save 20% off admission prices to the Guggenheim Museum
+You'll be able to take advantage of the smaller winter crowds and can even score a Travelzoo discounts over the holidays at places like the Guggenheim Museum (pictured) and the Museum of Modern Art.